 Step 1 First create a temporary folder on your computer desktop.

-Step 2 Connect your Android device to your PC as an external hard drive using the USB cable.
+Step 2 Connect your Android device to your PC using the USB cable.

 Step 3 Navigate to the SD card or internal memory of your device and open it.